-The NAO has been shown to strongly affect bottom-temperature distributions throughout the region from the Labrador Shelf to the Gulf of Maine (Petrie 2007).
+The NAO has been shown to strongly affect bottom temperature distributions throughout the region from the Labrador Shelf to the Gulf of Maine (Petrie 2007).
 The response is bimodal, the product of direct and advective effects, with positive (negative) NAO generally corresponding to colder- (warmer-) than-normal bottom temperatures over the Labrador-Newfoundland Shelf, the Gulf of St. Lawrence, and the Eastern Scotian Shelf, and warmer- (colder-) than-normal conditions on the Central and Western Scotian Shelf and in the Gulf of Maine.

-In 2019, the winter NAO index was near normal, +0.7(+1.1 SD) above the 1981-2010 mean but much smaller than in 2015, which had the largest positive value in the 70-year record (Figure 2, upper panel).
-The lower panels of Figure 2 show the sea-level atmospheric-pressure conditions during the winter of 2019 compared to the 1981-2010 mean.
+In 2020, the winter (December-March) NAO index was above the 1981-2010 mean, +1.2 (+2.1 SD), but smaller than in 2015 which had the largest positive value in the 71-year record (Figure 2A).
+The lower panels of Figure 2 show the sea-level atmospheric pressure conditions during the winter of 2020 compared to the 1981-2010 mean.
 The Icelandic low and Azores high were close to the long-term average.